Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## General Structure

 The graphs in this specification abstract the representation of the handled graph, to formally specify how EOG edges are drawn between a parent node and the subgraphs rooted by its children.
-Therefore, a collection of AST-children are represented as abstract nodes showing the multiplicity of the node with an indicator (n), in case of sets, or as several nodes showing how the position in a list can impact the construction of an EOG, e.g., nodes (i - 1) to i.
+Therefore, a collection of AST children are represented as abstract nodes showing the multiplicity of the node with an indicator (n), in case of sets, or as several nodes showing how the position in a list can impact the construction of an EOG, e.g., nodes (i - 1) to i.
-The EOG is constructed as postorder of the AST-traversal.
+The EOG is constructed as postorder of the AST traversal.
-When building the EOG for the expression a + b, the entire expression is considered evaluated after the subexpression a and the subexpression b is evaluated, therefore EOG-Edges connect nodes of (a) and (b) before reaching the parent node (+).
+When building the EOG for the expression a + b, the entire expression is considered evaluated after the subexpression a and the subexpression b is evaluated, therefore EOG edges connect nodes of (a) and (b) before reaching the parent node (+).

-Note: Nodes describing the titled programing construct will be drawn round, while the rectangular nodes represent their abstract children, that can be atomic leaf nodes or deep AST-Subtrees.
+Note: Nodes describing the titled programing construct will be drawn round, while the rectangular nodes represent their abstract children, that can be atomic leaf nodes or deep AST subtrees.
-EOG-Edges to these abstract nodes always mean that a subtree expansion would be necessary to connect the target of the EOG-Edge to the right node in the subtree.
+EOG edges to these abstract nodes always mean that a subtree expansion would be necessary to connect the target of the EOG edge to the right node in the subtree.

 ```mermaid
 flowchart LR